 You can see that Hume fits into our visualization, analytics, and data science component.
 We look at Hume as really a huge number of things.
 It’s a very powerful platform.
 Where we typically see it in use cases is to have business users and data scientists exploring your graph directly.
 We’re using tools like Domo for BI, for executive reporting, looking at charts and tables going to C-level executives.
 A graph isn’t necessarily best for that.
 But for understanding and exploring the relationships in your data and doing data science as well as manipulating your graph, Hume is the most powerful tool on the market, and we would definitely recommend it.

 If you have any other questions – you may not.
 That’s answered already.
-Any other questions, feel free to ask them.
-Otherwise, we’ll wrap up the session in a moment here.
+Any other questions on backend architecture or graph schema design, feel free to ask them.
+Otherwise, we’ll wrap up the backend architecture session in a moment here.
 And we’ll share these slides out with everyone who attended as well as be posting this recording to our YouTube if anyone wants to follow up with it.

-If you’re interested, feel free to go to graphable.ai/events to see any more of our events that we have coming up.
-I want to thank Lee for taking the time to join me today on this webinar, and thank you all very much for joining.
+If you’re interested, check out our other events that we have coming up.
+I want to thank Lee for taking the time to join me today on this webinar, and thank you all very much for joining our discussion on backend architecture and graph schema design.
 May the Fourth be with you, and have a great rest of your week.